Uber Eats Logo

 Leadership and Management

-Leadership emphasizes metrics, rapid iteration, and commercial results.
-Senior leaders tend to be accessible and focused on customer and partner outcomes.
-They will push teams to iterate quickly and hold clear performance expectations.
+Senior leaders are generally accessible and focused on outcomes.
+They push teams to move fast and hold clear performance expectations.
+The emphasis is on metrics and commercial results.

 Manager Reviews